kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 However, `stop()` is very useful when it comes to testing.
 I will cover this in the following post.

-## File Hierarchy and Naming Convention
+## Organize your files by module base

 There is no canonical way to organize your files in Backbone.Marionette.
 However, it is good to agree on a convetion for how to name and organize files in project if you are working in a team.
 This is the pattern that works for me.